 Co-Founder of Kidzplay Abbey Odunsi tells us how the organisation began and how food has played a pivotal part in her life.
 Learn what created a passion in Abbey for working with children and young people and how her skills as a chef have come into schools.
-Discover what Abbey cooked for boxing legend Mohammed Ali and what this meant to her mum an others.
+Discover what Abbey cooked for Mohammed Ali and what this meant to her mum and others.
 Listen as she shares two musical tracks that mean a lot to her.

 Founder and Director of Financial Harmony Sacha Dsane enlightens us on the hurdles she overcame to get into the finance industry and her passion for bringing financial knowledge back to the community she grew up in.
 Learn what the musical tracks are that mean the most and what the future holds for her financial literacy programme for young people in schools and beyond.